Abbeyfield NZ Inc

 Monte Cecilia Housing Trust has a vision of a society in which everyone in Aotearoa New Zealand has access to adequate, affordable, and secure housing as of right regardless of race, religion, income or social status.

 The Trust offers a range of housing and services that supports low income families to find affordable and appropriate housing as well as preparing them to sustain their own home.
-This includes individual advocacy, emergency housing for 12 families in Mangere, and affordable rental housing across south and west Auckland.
+This includes individual advocacy, emergency housing for 38 families across South Auckland and social housing options to 48 families across South and West Auckland.

 Napier City Council